msaqer/Data-Scientist-Portfolio-Projects/README.md

 # Data-Scientist-Portfolio-Projects
-This Repository will hold all of the code and queries from the Portfolio Projects I am creating
+This repository will hold all of the code and queries from the Portfolio Projects of Data Scientist I am creating.
+I will update whenever I have a project to share.